Better-Politics-Mod/Better-Politics-Mod-Vic-3/README.md

-# Better Politics Mod
+# Better Politics Mod Minus

- A mod for the strategy game Victoria 3 that expands political mechanics, introducing more interest groups and interest group splits.
+ A fork of a mod for the strategy game Victoria 3 that originally expands political mechanics, introducing more interest groups and interest group splits.
+This fork aims remove the ability for rulers to veto laws

 ## Installation
  We prefer you use the version on the Steam Workshop.
 If however you need to install from Github: